abongsjoel/tj-calculator/README.md

 ![screenshot](../master/screenshot.png)

 The calculator contains functions for all of the basic math operators we typically find on simple calculators.
-Users can string together several operations and get the right anser, with each pair of numbers being evaluated at a time.
+Users can string together several operations and get the right answer, with each pair of numbers being evaluated at a time.
 Numbers with long decimals are rounded so that they dont overflow the screen.

 ## Live Demo